Wednesday April 27, 2022

 You can imagine the commercial now for odorless weed: “Has this ever happened to you?” asks the narrator in their knowing tone.
 In black and white you see the countless methods that innovative stoners have come up with over the years for concealing that distinctive smell of pot.
-One lights a stick of incense but that classic technique just makes them cough and wave their hand across their face.
+One lights a stick of incense, but that classic technique just makes them cough and wave a hand across their face.
 Another takes a hit off their pipe and blows it out an open window where a box fan is running, only to have their neighbors walking by outside glare at them.
 A third fumbles wildly as they try to rubber band a dryer sheet to a cardboard toilet paper tube for a sploof while their partner rolls their eyes impatiently.
 A fourth drops their glass jar of weed trying to get it open and it shatters at their feet, the buds now covered in shards.

 Each one turns to the camera with a resigned shrug, fed up with their struggle to conceal that dank, unmistakable smell of cannabis.
 There has to be a better way!
-“Well, now there is!” the announcer would crow triumphantly, “with new, odorless marijuana!”
+“Well, now there is!” the announcer would crow triumphantly, “with new, odorless weed!”

-Is Odorless Marijuana the Next Trend?
+Is Odorless Weed the Next Trend?

 While recreational cannabis has a long way to go before we see the first commercials for cannabis in any form, odorless weed is indeed coming soon.
 At least, according to the Canadian startup CannabCo Pharmaceutical Corporation it is.
-The Ontario-based company has partnered with an as-yet-unnamed tech company to create Purecann, a new strain of marijuana that supposedly doesn’t raise a dank, skunky stank whether it’s a fresh leafy bud or a dense cloud of smoke.
+The Ontario-based company has partnered with an as-yet-unnamed tech company to create PureScent, a new strain of marijuana that supposedly doesn’t raise a dank, skunky stank whether it’s a fresh leafy bud or a dense cloud of smoke.

-“Imagine someone going outside for a break during the day, having their afternoon cannabis and coming back without any odor attached to their clothing or coat...A woman can carry cannabis in her purse without having the odor concentrated or leaking out in her handbag...A number of users, and people that are around cannabis smokers, complain about the smell especially in enclosed areas, condos, and apartments, and this technology addresses those concerns."
+“Imagine someone going outside for a break during the day, having their afternoon cannabis and coming back without any odor attached to their clothing or coat...A woman can carry cannabis in her purse without having the odor concentrated or leaking out in her handbag...A number of consumers, and people that are around cannabis smokers, complain about the smell especially in enclosed areas, condos, and apartments, and this technology addresses those concerns."